openafs-contrib/ansible-openafs/docs/source/roles/client.rst

   Default: autodetected, fallback to 50000

 afs_afsd_opts
-  The ``afsd`` command line arguments.
+  The ``afsd`` command line arguments to override the value provided by the client installation package.

-  Default value is autodetected from the service initialization files installed by packages.

-  Default: autodetected, fallback to ``-dynroot -fakestat -afsdb``
+  Default: auto-detected

 afs_client_netinfo
   A single string, or a list of strings, to set the contents of the client